-Jeremy Mandell is of counsel in the Financial Services Practice Group of Morrison & Foerster’s Washington, D.C. office.
+Jeremy Mandell is a partner in the Financial Services Practice Group of Morrison & Foerster’s Washington, D.C. office.
 Mr. Mandell’s practice focuses on financial services regulation, with particular attention to payment and emerging payment issues.
 Mr. Mandell advises bank and non-bank clients on issues arising under the Electronic Fund Transfer Act, the Truth in Lending Act, and the Equal Credit Opportunity Act, as well as financial privacy issues arising under the Fair Credit Reporting Act and the Gramm-Leach-Bliley Act.
 Mr. Mandell regularly works with clients on issues related to emerging payments systems such as mobile payment systems and person-to-person payments.
 Mr. Mandell also has particular experience working on matters related to interbank and retail payment system issues.

 Prior to joining Morrison & Foerster, Mr. Mandell was a senior financial services analyst at the Board of Governors of the Federal Reserve System in the Division of Reserve Bank Operations and Payment Systems, where he focused on policy issues related to large-value payments systems.

 Mr. Mandell earned his J.D. from the George Washington University Law School in 2010.
 He earned his M.A. in Applied Economics from Johns Hopkins University in 2004 and his B.A in Economics and International Relations from Lehigh University in 2001.Show More